9.17.21 Work Session Agenda Reposted to Include PowerPoint Presentation

-The Work Session Agenda for 9.17.21 was reposted to include PowerPoint Presentation for Item B2/ID 2021-275 Transportation Update.
+The 9.17.21 Work Session Agenda has been reposted to Include PowerPoint Presentation for item B1/ID 2021-230 American Rescue Plan Update.

 Thank You,